 2007–present: Member, Association for the Psychoanalysis of Culture and Society (APCS).

 2006–present: Member, College Arts Association (CAA).

 2005–present: Registered Practitioner, Fellow of the Higher Education Academy (FHEA).

-I am a contemporary dancer and work with Dance House Community Company and Glasgow Community Dance Theatre, with whom I have danced for Go Dance 2011 (Theatre Royal, Glasgow), the Commonwealth Games Flag Handover Ceremony (George Square, Glasgow, 14 October 2010) and the Merchant City Festival (The Briggait, 24 July 2011).
-I also volunteer for Dance House.
+I am a contemporary dancer and work with Dance House Community Company and Glasgow Community Dance Theatre, with whom I have danced for Go Dance 2011 (Theatre Royal, Glasgow), the Commonwealth Games Flag Handover Ceremony (George Square, Glasgow, 14 October 2010) and the Merchant City Festival (2011, 2012).
+I volunteer for Dance House.
 I am also a keen reader.